AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/adobeconnect-integration.md

 If the author of a virtual classroom course has not provided the session information, then Administrator can include the session details.

 In Administrator login, click the VC course name.
-Click **Instances** on the left pane and **Session Details**.
+Click **[!UICONTROL Instances]** on the left pane and **[!UICONTROL Session Details]**.
 Click the Edit icon at the right corner of the Session Details page to add the session information.

 ![](assets/session-creation-admin.png)